 As with any type of legal representation, advanced financial structuring or sophisticated business planning, no one can provide guaranties regarding the outcome of any matter.
 We do commit, however, to use reasonable care and put forth a diligent effort on your behalf.
 We also commit to keep you informed as to the status of your representation and to provide you, where possible, with available alternative courses of action.

-Expenses advanced will be billed with the monthly invoice for matters such as photocopy charges, fax charges, delivery fees, filing fees, certified mail charges, travel expenses, court costs, deposition costs, electronic research services, secretarial overtime (when necessary to comply with your time requirements) and other expenses.
+Expenses advanced will be billed with the legal fee's invoice for items such as photocopy charges, fax charges, delivery fees, filing fees, certified mail charges, travel expenses, court costs, deposition costs, electronic research services, secretarial overtime (when necessary to comply with your time requirements) and other expenses.
 You authorize us to retain and direct such other persons and companies to render services on your behalf as may be necessary and you further agree to reimburse us at the time of our invoice for any expenses thereby incurred.
 Of course, we will confer with you before incurring material expenses on your behalf.

-All invoices are due upon receipt.
+All invoices due to the Firm or Capstone are due upon receipt.
 If an invoice is not paid within twenty (20) days from the invoice date, the amount due shall accrue interest at the rate of 18% per annum from the invoice date until paid (unless that rate exceeds the maximum legal rate, in which case the maximum legal rate of interest shall be charged).
 Should Capstone or the Firm be required to take formal action to recover any amounts owed it under your engagement letter agreement or any invoice, you agree that the Firm will be entitled to recover reasonable attorneys' fees and costs.
-Although we may provide services to your trusts, corporations, partnerships, and/or other entities, we look as well to the owners of our clients to personally insure payment of all legal fees for work undertaken and each of the owners of our clients agree to assume personal liability for these sums.
+Although we may provide services to your trusts, corporations, partnerships, and/or other entities, we look as well to the owners of our clients to personally insure payment of all legal fees for work undertaken and each of the owners of our clients agrees to assume personal liability for these sums.

-You understand and acknowledge that although we will endeavor to provide you with recommendations and alternatives based on our best judgment, there can be no guarantee of successful consummation of any transaction, that each decision must be your own, and that the ultimate responsibility of each decision must necessarily be yours.
+You understand and acknowledge that, although we will endeavor to provide you with recommendations and alternatives based on our best judgment, there can be no guarantee of successful consummation of any transaction, that each decision must be your own, and that the ultimate responsibility of each decision must necessarily be yours.
 Accordingly, you may incur substantial fees and other expenses in connection with matters we will handle on your behalf, even though you may not achieve your desired result.
-Unless expressly stated otherwise in writing, any U.S. federal tax advice provided by this Firm or its lawyers, is not intended or written to be used, and cannot be used, by any person for the purpose of avoiding any penalties that may be imposed by the Internal Revenue Service.
+Unless expressly stated otherwise in writing, any U.S. federal tax advice provided by the Firm or its lawyers, is not intended or written to be used, and cannot be used, by any person for the purpose of avoiding any penalties that may be imposed by the Internal Revenue Service.

 Additionally, please note that The Patient Protection and Affordable Care Act (H.R.
 3590), signed into law on March 23, 2010, codifies a federal income tax doctrine known as the "economic substance doctrine."
-Under this new legislation, a transaction has economic substance only if the taxpayer's economic position (other than its federal tax position) changed in a meaningful way and the taxpayer had a substantial purpose (other than a federal tax purpose) for engaging in the transaction.
-The new law states that profit potential may be taken into account only if the present value of the reasonably expected profit from the transaction is substantial in relation to the present value of the expected net tax benefits that would be allowed if the transaction were respected.
+Under this legislation, a transaction has economic substance only if the taxpayer's economic position (other than its federal tax position) changed in a meaningful way and the taxpayer had a substantial purpose (other than a federal tax purpose) for engaging in the transaction.
+This law states that profit potential may be taken into account only if the present value of the reasonably expected profit from the transaction is substantial in relation to the present value of the expected net tax benefits that would be allowed if the transaction were respected.
 Furthermore, financial accounting benefits arising out of a reduction in federal income tax are disregarded in determining whether the taxpayer has a substantial purpose for entering into the transaction.

 POTENTIAL CONFLICTS.
 When we are asked to provide legal services for more than one person (e.g., multiple owners of a business or a husband and a wife in an estate planning assignment or a business matter), conflicts may arise.
 If we are to act as attorneys for multiple persons, we must balance the interests of all persons involved.
 Therefore, we cannot be an advocate for any one person against another in the case of multiple representation.
 The process could favor one to the detriment of the other.
 By way of further example, a substantial conflict could arise in the determination of what constitutes community property versus separate property.
 That determination may be more beneficial for one spouse than the other.
 Further, while divorce may not be contemplated, it is important to realize that estate planning, and especially estate planning that incorporates declarations of gift, could have consequences that either spouse may find adverse in the event of divorce.
-As an additional example, because the Firm represents and Capstone administers many insurers (captive and otherwise), including for those of affiliates of the Firm and Capstone, the Firm will not take on representation adverse to or to the detriment of or against those persons within the scope of the Firm's representation.
+As an additional example, because the Firm represents or has represented and Capstone administers and has administered many insurers (captive and otherwise, including PoolRe Insurance Corporation), including for those of affiliates of the Firm and Capstone, the Firm will not take on representation adverse to or to the detriment of or against those persons within the scope of the Firm's representation.
 Similarly, our recommendations could affect the income, property, and support provisions in any divorce or after the death of one of the spouses or that of one business partner versus another.
 For these and other reasons, each person or entity is advised to and welcome to have separate counsel.

-Download a pdf copy - https://www.capstoneassociated.com/pdfs/terms-of-service-sept15.pdf
+Download a pdf copy - Client Information Guidelines on Administration & Billing